About the case of Velev and others v. Bulgaria (no. 56007/21[1] ), pending before the European Court of Human Rights.

 A violation of missionary freedoms

-In 2022, for example, the ECHR reaffirmed that, by practicing door-to-door canvassing, "believers demonstrate their willingness to conform strictly to the religious doctrine they profess, and their freedom to do so is guaranteed by Article 9 of the Convention[4] ".
-In 2023, it summarized its case law on the subject as follows: "in the absence of evidence of coercion or undue pressure, the Court has affirmed the right (...) to engage in individual evangelism and door-to-door preaching[5] ".
-Prohibiting door-to-door preaching on religious grounds is not only contrary to European case law, but also to that of the United Nations Human Rights Committee[6] .
+In 2022, for example, the ECHR reaffirmed that, by practicing door-to-door canvassing, "believers manifest their desire to comply strictly with the religious doctrine they profess and their freedom to do so is guaranteed by Article9 of the Convention.[4]" In 2023, it summarized its case law on the subject as follows: "Where however no evidence of coercion or improper pressure has been adduced, the Court has affirmed the applicants’ right to engage in individual evangelism and door-to-door preaching[5]".
+Prohibiting door-to-door preaching on religious grounds is not only contrary to European case law, but also to that of the United Nations Human Rights Committee[6].

 What about the rights of others?

 The ban on door-to-door preaching for religious reasons also violates the rights of the person subjected to it.
-In the jurisprudence of the ECHR, "the freedom to receive information (...) essentially prohibits a government from preventing someone from receiving information which others aspire to or may consent to provide"[7] .
-Similarly, if the ECHR recognizes the importance of the "right to try to convince one's neighbor", it is also so that this "neighbor" can exercise his or her "freedom to change religion", enshrined in article 9 of the European Convention[8] .
+In the jurisprudence of the ECHR, "the right to receive and impart information explicitly forms part of the right to freedom of expression under Article 10.
+That right basically prohibits a Government from restricting a person from receiving information that others wish or may be willing to impart to him"[7].
+Similarly, if the ECHR recognizes the importance of the "right to try to convince one's neighbor," it is also so that this "neighbor" can exercise his or her "freedom to change religion", enshrined in article 9 of the European Convention[8].

 As far as respect for people's homes is concerned, the Bulgarian government's analysis is based on a statist logic.
 It is not up to the public authorities to consider that door-to-door canvassing is a nuisance, and consequently to prohibit its practice.
 If a person feels disturbed by door-to-door sales, there are several ways to avoid being disturbed: not answering the visitor, politely dismissing him or her, or affixing a "stop canvassing" sticker at the entrance to the home.
 The role of the public authorities is to punish visitors who enter a home against the will of its occupant[9] .